 Work: All of the individual tasks that make up your business's performance.
 There are two different perspectives on how to look at work: what is done and how that work is processed.

-People: The individuals who interact when things get done.
+People: The interaction of individuals during work.
 Some examples of this include a manager and their direct report, or a team lead and a contractor.

 Organizational structure: How your business organizes itself, like how work is delegated, what teams work on what, and how processes are built.